The International Day of Awareness of Food Loss and Waste

 - Prepare and adopt holistic plans to aims to reduce food waste.

-- Stimulate investments in FLW reduction activities through green public procurement, the establishment of food-waste free public canteens or municipal markets.
+- Stimulate investments in food loss and waste reduction activities through green public procurement, the establishment of food-waste free public canteens or municipal markets.

 - Incentivize community-supported agriculture and initiatives that reduce food loss at the primary level, such as urban food gardens